 SERVICE FORMAT

-The Meguro Counseling Center is a forum for the associated therapists to share academic and educational information on the latest treatments for psychological and psychiatric conditions, and to support each other clinically and professionally.
+The "Tokyo Meguro Counseling Center" is the name of a private mental-health consultation service run by D. Marc Berger, M.D., Ph.D., a U.S. Board-Certified psychiatrist located in Tokyo and a legal permanent resident of Japan.
+The Meguro Counseling Center is a forum for the associated therapists to share academic and educational information on the latest therapies for psychological and psychiatric conditions, and to support each other clinically and professionally.
 The therapists at the Meguro Counseling Center share the policies and procedures as listed on this page, and also agree to a common Code of Ethics designed to insure the best quality of therapeutic care.
 Persons who entrust these therapists with their counseling needs are treated kindly and professionally, and the work at hand in the care of these persons and their issues is taken extremely seriously.

-The Meguro Counseling Center is not an incorporated entity and as such does not have an employment relationship with the therapists listed on this site.
-The network of therapists associated with the Meguro Counseling Center work independently, each therapist having individual responsibility for the counseling of any clients they see.
+The Meguro Counseling Center is legally run under Japanese law as a "kojin jigyou" (sole proprietorship).
+It is not an incorporated entity, and it does not have an employment relationship with the therapists listed on this site.
+The network of therapists associated with the Meguro Counseling Center work independently, each therapist having individual responsibility for the counseling of any clients they see, and each client seeking help at the Center needs to confirm the credentials and policies associated with their respective therapist.
 The Meguro Counseling Center is a community counseling and mental health consultation service, it is not a facility that provides medical care.
-In the case of severe depression or other psychiatric illness, the therapists at the Meguro Counseling Center can advise and refer clients for specific kinds of medication, similar to the function of a clinical psychologist in Tokyo.
+In the case of severe depression or other psychiatric illness, the therapists at the Meguro Counseling Center can advise clients on the types of medications they may need and can organize prescriptions with a medical facility closely associated with the Center, similar to the function of a clinical psychologist in Tokyo.

 JAPANESE MEDICAL LICENSING

-Although the qualifications of the therapists associated with the Meguro Counseling Center includes foreign M.D./Ph.D. as well as Japanese Ph.D. degrees, these do not include a license to practice medicine in Japan.
-The Meguro Counseling Center is not a medical clinic or facility.
-The therapists at the Meguro Counseling Center can provide counseling and psychotherapy, and they can provide you with information and make specific recommendations to you for psychiatric medications that a physician with a Japanese medical license who is familiar with referrals from the Meguro Counseling Center can prescribe for you, but they cannot provide medical care in Japan.
+Although the qualifications of the therapists associated with the Meguro Counseling Center includes U.S. Board Certified Psychiatrists, U.S. M.D., Ph.D., and Japanese Ph.D. degrees, these do not include a license to practice medicine in Japan.
+The Meguro Counseling Center is not a medical facility.
+The therapists at the Meguro Counseling Center can provide counseling and psychotherapy, and they can provide you with information and make specific recommendations to you for psychiatric medications that a Japanese physician can provide for you.

 There are psychiatrists in Japan who are licensed physicians, and anyone can seek help at a Japanese facility that has psychiatric services for medical care.
 Most international residents receive care at the Meguro Counseling Center because of the language and cultural barrier of visiting a Japanese physician who usually only dispenses medication, and because the Japanese medical system does not provide for more than a few minutes of discussion with the doctor that is usually not considered adequate by Western standards.
 Counseling with a therapist associated with the Meguro Counseling Center, however, should in no way be a substitute for licensed medical care when needed.